Diagnosing Marfan syndrome

 In most cases, a diagnosis will be based on a thorough physical examination and a detailed assessment of a person's medical and family history.

-There are a number of criteria that your GP or geneticist (gene specialist) will measure your symptoms against.
+There are a number of criteria that your GP or geneticist – a gene specialist – will measure your symptoms against.

-Your GP will carry out a physical examination, which will include:
+Your doctor will carry out a physical examination, which should include: